-She shares her education, financial, and business strategy expertise with public and private companies, as well as non-profit organizations.
-She currently is a board member of PICO Holdings, SI Group Inc., SI Group - India, Loyola University Chicago, Greater Twin Cities United Way, and Minnesota Campus Compact.
-She also is a member of the Minnesota Business Partnership, National Association of Corporate Directors, Minnesota Women's Economic Roundtable, and Minnesota Advisory Council of the U.S. Global Leadership Coalition.
+Dr. Sullivan shares her education, financial, and business strategy expertise with public companies and nonprofit organizations.
+She currently is a board member of TCF Financial Corp., Catholic Charities, Loyola University Chicago, Greater Twin Cities United Way and Greater MSP.
+She also is a member of the Minnesota Business Partnership, the National Association of Corporate Directors and Minnesota Women's Economic Roundtable.